konflic/tasks/venv/exercises.md

 # Exercises for virtualenv practice

+In each exercise:

-In each exercise setup new project with separate virtual environment.
-Save your dependencies in requirements.txt file and use .gitignore to avoid commiting useleff files.
+* Setup new project with separate virtual environment
+* Save your dependencies in requirements.txt file
+* Use .gitignore to avoid commiting useleff files

-Create repo and publish your final project in github.com, fill in README.md with description for each project.
+* Create repo and publish your final project in github.com
+* Fill in README.md with description for each project

 ### 1. Setup and run Flask application